 I think I’ve only ever met one or two people who keep their house in Christmas mode until Spring because they like it.

-Most people I’ve talk to hate it.
+Most people I’ve talked to hate it.
 Feel ashamed, in fact.

 Also, the clutter is distracting.

 So, let’s see if we can do something about this.